 A person who commits a class A felony is subject to up to 15 years in prison and a fine of $4,000 or twice the value of the stolen property.

 New Hampshire imposes enhanced penalties if an offender commits a theft against a victim who is 65 or older or has a physical or mental disability, and the offender intended to take advantage of the victim's special circumstances.
-A defendant convicted of felony theft is subject to ten to 30 years in prison.
-If the conviction is for misdemeanor theft, the punishment can be increased to two to five years in prison.
+A defendant convicted of felony theft is subject to 10 to 30 years in prison.
+If the conviction is for misdemeanor theft, the punishment can be increased to 2 to 5 years in prison.

-New Hampshire law provides for both criminal and civil penalties in retail theft-related offenses.
+New Hampshire law provides both criminal and civil penalties for retail theft-related offenses.

 New Hampshire penalizes shoplifting-related offenses under several sections of the law.

-A person who conceals goods or merchandise while still on the store's property commits an unclassified misdemeanor.
+Willful concealment of goods.
+A person who willfully conceals goods or merchandise while still on the store's property commits an unclassified misdemeanor.
 Unclassified misdemeanors are often charged as class B misdemeanors, punishable by a fine of up to $1,200.

-If the person removes the goods from the store without paying, theft penalties apply based on the item's value.
+Retail theft.
+If the person removes the goods from the store without paying, theft penalties apply based on the item's value (see above penalties).
 Theft penalties also apply if the person:

-Class B felony.
-Retail theft is considered a class B felony when:
+Class B felony penalties.
+Regardless of the value of stolen goods, retail theft is considered a class B felony when:

 Fraudulent retail transactions.
-The law prohibits having, using, making, altering, or reproducing a fraudulent sale receipt for the purpose of depriving the retail store of goods or merchandise.
+The law prohibits having, using, making, altering, or reproducing a fraudulent sale receipt intending to deprive the retail store of goods or merchandise.
 Such an offense is an unclassified misdemeanor.
 If an offender has five or more receipts or possesses a device used to make fraudulent sale receipts, they are guilty of a class B felony and face up to seven years in prison and a $4,000 fine.

-A shoplifter who purposely activates an alarm system to avoid getting caught or cause a distraction will face enhanced criminal penalties ranging from two to 30 years in prison (see "Enhanced Penalties" above).
+Alarm activation.
+A shoplifter who purposely activates an alarm system to avoid getting caught or to cause a distraction will face enhanced criminal penalties ranging from two to 30 years in prison (see "Enhanced Penalties" above).

 In addition to criminal penalties, a person who commits willful concealment in New Hampshire may be held civilly liable to the store owner in civil court for:

-If you have been arrested for or charged with a theft-related offense in New Hampshire, contact a local criminal defense attorney today.
+If you've been arrested for or charged with a theft-related offense in New Hampshire, contact a local criminal defense attorney.
 An experienced attorney will discuss possible defenses with you and explain the court process in your jurisdiction.